 If the number of devices in a dynamic group changes during a phased rollout the original rollout calculation won't be recalculated.
 Depending of the nature of the change the following will happen:

-The exact time a specific device receives a deployed artifact is not determined by the server, but the concrete moment the device contacts the server following its polling cycle.
-This means it is possible that devices which joined the group after the deployment started, get updated as part of the first phase.
+The exact time a specific device receives a deployed Artifact is not determined by the server, but the concrete moment the device contacts the server following its polling cycle.
+This means it is possible that devices which joined the group after the Deployment started, get updated as part of the first phase.

-A dynamic group has 100 devices during the creation of the deployment.
+A dynamic group has 100 devices during the creation of the Deployment.

 There are two phases 80% and 20%.